-Zimny joined the Office of Communications as OBU assistant director of graphic services in 2013.
+Zimny has served since 2013 as assistant director of graphic services.
 A 2008 Ouachita grad in graphic design and mass communications, he served as a student designer for the news bureau his senior year.
 Upon graduation, Zimny served as graphic design coordinator for White County Medical Center before returning to Ouachita as assistant director of the Grant Center for International Education.
-He is currently pursuing a Master of Arts degree in graphic design from Savannah College of Art and Design.
+He completed a Master of Arts degree in graphic design in 2015 and a Master of Fine Arts in graphic design and visual experience in 2017, both from Savannah College of Art and Design.

 Lile Hall, Room 237